 This movie stars Billy Crystal and features Paris in a flashback sequence of a love story.
 This movie may not be on your radar (it’s from 1995) but it should be.
 It is a feel-good movie that will have you on the edge of your seat to find out how the love story ends.

 In 2013, I started a project with red balloons in Paris.
 I just had this vision in my head and I had to have it come to life.
-I had several friends in Paris tell me that I needed to see the movie, The Red Balloon.
+Several friends in Paris told me I needed to see the movie, The Red Balloon.
 It is 34 minutes long and perfect for small kids to watch on a rainy afternoon.
 It is a simple story about a boy and his balloon that will capture your attention.

 I couldn’t do a movie roundup without a nod to Audrey Hepburn.
 Funny Face takes place in Paris and includes Fred Astaire and Audrey Hepburn for singing and dancing numbers.
 The combination along with the backdrop of Paris and the fashion makes it a must-see movie at least once.